Like I Love You: Critical reception

 The song received positive reviews from music critics.
-Entertainment Weekly's Craig Seymour wrote "Over a lo-fi Neptunes-produced track dashed with Spanish guitar, live drums, and Planet Rock-like electro bleeps...
-[Justin proves that] while no innovator, he is a fine student".
+Entertainment Weekly's Craig Seymour wrote "Over a lo-fi Neptunes-produced track dashed with Spanish guitar, live drums, and "Planet Rock"-like electro bleeps...
+[Timberlake proves that] while no innovator, he is a fine student".
 In his review of the album Justified for Rolling Stone, Ben Ratliff wrote "In Like I Love You, a nasty funk rhythm on loud, live drums shares the space with a tiny guitar strum and Timberlake's breathy, studied tenor; it's minimalism influenced by Michael Jackson.
 But a softer, harmony-and-hook-filled chorus sets it off, thus pleasing preteen girls and beat junkies alike."

 Denise Boyd, writing for BBC Music, said that the song was a "sure bet for success" with the Neptunes producing the song but "Justin's vocal arrangement has given this offering a distinctive edge and it stands out as one of the best Neptunes productions this year."
 Slant Magazine called it a "well-oiled Neptunes production" and "the acoustic guitar loops and snap-crackle-pop percussion of "Like I Love You" pick up where NSYNC's hit "Girlfriend" left off."

 In 2013, Lauren Nostro from Complex wrote, "The song catapulted Timberlake's career...
 It was the quintessential R&B/pop/hip-hop track filled with soulful lyrics and a heavy beat.
 It presented JT as a full-fledged musician, and not just the lead singer of 'N Sync."
 Adelle Platon from Billboard opined in 2016, "This groovy number cemented J.T.'s solo career as a genre-fusing wunderkind."
 In 2017, Spin staff ranked it as the best boy-band solo debut single.